• Skip to primary navigation

 Previous

-• How is pollution affecting the Galapagos Islands?
+• How did life begin on the Galapagos Islands?

-• What is the biodiversity of the Galapagos Islands?
+• What are the names of the plates near the Galapagos Islands?

-• How long was Darwin at the Galapagos Islands?
+• How long was Darwin in the Galapagos?

-• Are there snakes on the Galapagos Islands?
+• How many animal species are on the Galapagos Islands?

 Destinations